 Chris Hug focuses exclusively on dispute resolution, including arbitration, mediation, and litigation.
 He handles a range of disputes, with a focus on those arising in construction, commercial lending, commercial contract, municipal contracting, trusts and probate, and insurance contexts.
-Mr. Hug has nearly three decades of experience as a trial lawyer, and he practices in both Connecticut federal and state courts as well as in the Southern District of New York.
+He has nearly three decades of experience as a trial lawyer, and he practices in both Connecticut federal and state courts as well as in the Southern District of New York.

-Mr. Hug represents owners, contractors, engineers, and insurers in disputes arising from the construction of various projects, such as schools, laboratories, energy plants, commercial building, nuclear power, athletic facilities, wastewater treatment, and landfills.
+Chris represents owners, contractors, engineers, and insurers in disputes arising from the construction of various projects, such as schools, laboratories, energy plants, commercial building, nuclear power, athletic facilities, wastewater treatment, and landfills.
 He is well-versed in industry contracts and specialized damages claims, including, but not limited to, loss of productivity claims.

-Mr. Hug is a member of the American Bar Association Forum on the Construction Industry and Connecticut Bar Association Construction Law Section.
+He is a member of the American Bar Association Forum on the Construction Industry and Connecticut Bar Association Construction Law Section.

 Chris represents insurers in large-loss property insurance disputes, particularly as it relates to heavy engineering and physical damages.
 He also represents insurers in commercial general liability disputes arising out of defective construction, design, and workmanship.
 He has represented insurers in connection with natural disasters such as hurricanes, and major construction projects.

 Chris has an active probate litigation caseload.
 He represents institutions in a fiduciary capacity, healthcare providers, charities, and various beneficiaries in disputes in probate and courts of general jurisdiction.
 This includes cases involving will contests, instrument interpretation, breach of fiduciary duties, accountings, conservatorship appointments, and commitment hearings.